-7. Can’t say that art is less realistic than non-art, because it is less concerned with conveying information about what is represented
+7. Can’t say that art is less realistic than non-art, because art is less concerned with conveying information about what is represented

 a.
 Some non-art is unrealistic: Non-art items such as political caricatures and comic strips and women with impossibly long legs are not realistic